DoganM95/CP2077-Modding-Guide/README.md

 // ...
 Code after
 ```

-Now the mmodified copy of `playerDevelopmentSystem.script` needs to be placed in `./mods/NoRespecCost/scripts/playerDevelopmentSystem.script`, containing your change, as well as all the other code.
+Now the mmodified copy of `playerDevelopmentSystem.script` needs to be placed in `./mods/NoRespecCost/scripts/playerDevelopmentSystem.script`, containing the changed function, as well as all the other code.
 The base source code file will essentially be overwritten with the modified one, so the other functions need to be kept in the modded file.
+As mentioned, the drawback is, lets say there are 2 different mods, manipulating the same file, one will get overwritten.
+This is where The next, superior method comes into play.